cloudfoundry-incubator/kubecf/doc/Contribute.md

 The intended audience of this document are developers wishing to contribute to the Kubecf project.

-It provides a basic overview of various aspects of the project, from which it when launches to other documentation going deeper into specific details of that aspect.
+It provides a basic overview of various aspects of the project below, and uses these overviews as the launching points to other documents which go deeper into the details of each aspect.

 ## Table of Contents (Aspects)